Outbreak: bankruptcies, layoffs, quiet skies and empty rails

 ARMY OF UNEMPLOYED: Estimates for the first waves of job losses in the U.S. related to the outbreak have been all over the map.
 The actual number blew all of those estimates away Thursday.
 The Department of Labor reported more than 6.6 million Americans applied for unemployment benefits last week, far exceeding a record high set just last week.

-Nearly 900,000 workers have lost their jobs in Spain since being ordered to stay home, authorities said Thursday.
-The short-term job loss was higher than in January 2009, when 350,000 workers lost their jobs during the global financial crisis.
+Nearly 900,000 workers have lost their jobs in Spain, authorities said Thursday.
+The job loss is vastly greater than in January 2009, when 350,000 workers lost their jobs during the global financial crisis.

-The European Commission has designed a new program to raise up to 100 billion euros in loans to tackle the unemployment induced by the virus outbreak and weather the impact of the economic crisis looming.
+The European Commission has designed a new program to raise up to 100 billion euros in loans to address unemployment.

-TRAVEL: Gone unnoticed my many who are shut in their homes, the skies have become strangely devoid of planes.
-The travel industry appeared to come to a standstill, but the number of those taking flights is actually falling to new lows this week.
+TRAVEL: Gone unnoticed my many shut in their homes, are skies strangely devoid of aircraft.
+The number of people flying continues to plumb new lows.

-The Transportation Security Administration said it screened 146,348 people on Tuesday, nearly 8,000 fewer than Monday and down 93% from one year ago.
+The Transportation Security Administration screened 146,348 people on Tuesday, nearly 8,000 fewer than Monday, and down 93% from one year ago.

 Korean Air pleaded for swift government intervention Thursday.

-The airline, South Korea’s largest, recently sent all of its 387 foreign pilots on unpaid leave for three months and says it could possibly ask its entire workforce of 20,000 to take temporary leaves if conditions deteriorate further.
+The airline, South Korea’s largest, recently put all foreign pilots on unpaid leave for three months and may soon ask its entire workforce of 20,000 to do the same if conditions deteriorate.

 The pandemic is expected to wipe out $23 billion in passenger revenue from airlines across the Middle East and Africa this year, according to an assessment Thursday by the aviation industry’s largest trade association.